 Definitions of Prohibited Conduct Under the College of the Holy Cross Sexual Misconduct Policy

 The following are the definitions of conduct that is prohibited under the College’s Sexual Misconduct Policy.
 If you have any questions about the definition or application of any of these terms, the Sexual Misconduct Policy in general, or the resources available to you as a member of the College community, please contact the Title IX Coordinator or a Deputy Title IX Coordinator.
-The contact information for these individuals, as well as other individuals at the College who can provide support is provided in College and Community Resources.
+The contact information for these individuals, as well as other individuals at the College who can provide support is provided in Sections IV and V.

 Sex Discrimination.
 An intentional or unintentional act that adversely affects employment and/or educational opportunities because of a person’s sex, marital or parental status including pregnancy and pregnancy related conditions), sexual orientation or gender identity.
 Discrimination may be classified as either disparate impact (facially neutral practices that fall more harshly on one group than another and cannot be justified by business necessity) or disparate treatment (treatment of an individual that is less favorable than treatment of others based upon unlawful discriminatory reasons.)

 Sexual harassment consists of two basic types:

 Quid Pro Quo Harassment: Any action in which submission to or rejection of unwelcome conduct of a sexual nature is made either explicitly or implicitly a term or condition of an individual’s education, grades, recommendations, extracurricular programs or activities, or employment opportunities.

-Intimidating or Hostile Environment: Any unwelcome conduct of a sexual nature that is severe, persistent, or pervasive, and creates an intimidating, hostile or offensive working or educational environment, or has the purpose or effect of unreasonably interfering with an individual’s employment, academic performance, education, or participation in extracurricular programs or activities.
+Inappropriate Environment Based on Sex: Any unwelcome conduct of a sexual nature that is severe, persistent, or pervasive, and creates an intimidating, hostile or offensive living, working or educational environment, or has the purpose or effect of unreasonably interfering with an individual’s employment, academic performance, education, or participation in extracurricular programs or activities.